Peter-32/least_squares/README.md

 ### Least Squares

-These notebooks include code to solve the least squares.
+These are Python scripts for minimizing the residual sum of squares, commonly called the least squares.

 What is included is:
 - How to draw a line to 2D data